-This famous avenue is, with Avenue Montaigne and Faubourg Saint-Honore close-by, the heart of the top Paris shopping district.
-Many famous French and international brands have established there a large showroom or flagship store.
-Fashion and cars are specially well represented.
+The avenue, with Avenue Montaigne and rue du Faubourg Saint-Honoré close-by, is the top Paris shopping district.
+Many famous French and international brands have established there a flagship store.
+Fashion is specially well represented.

 As an alternative, walk up the avenue shopping area from Franklin Roosevelt metro station (line 1) to Charles de Gaulle station (line 1).
 The walk takes 30 minutes, excluding shopping stops.

-Paris metro: Champs Elysees Clemenceau (line 1 and 13), Franklin Roosevelt (line 1 and 9), George V (line 1) and Etoile (line 1, 6, 2) metro stations.
+Paris metro: Champs-Elysées Clemenceau (line 1 and 13), Franklin Roosevelt (line 1 and 9), George V (line 1) and Etoile (line 1, 6, 2) metro stations.

-Explore Champs Elysees with Champs Elysees map.
+Explore Champs-Elysées with Champs-Elysées map.